Note

 1.2 Download the model

-We download ResNet50 from the ONNX ZOO.
+We download MobileNetV4 small from the HuggingFace hub.

 import onnx

-onnx_model = onnx.hub.load("ResNet50")
+onnx_model = onnx.load_model("./model.onnx")

 1.3 Evaluate model performance